 The economic cycle has a significant influence on relations between shares, bonds, and commodities.

 It plays an important role in making the industry’s choice sectors more attractive because each step favors one or the other industrial sector.

 The knowledge of the current phase of the economic cycle is an important indicator to help to decide which industry to choose.

-This is mainly because rising energy prices signals inflations that alerts central banks.
+This is mainly because of rising energy prices signal inflations that alerts central banks.

 Subsequent increases in interest rates weaken economic development and result in a reduction in growth or even can cause a recession.